Dyson V11 Outsize Review

 It has the same trigger switch as earlier V-series models, but the trigger is curved inward if you look closely, which I didn’t like.

-One issue is the potential discomfort if you pull at the wrong spot, either the top or bottom part.
+One issue is the potential discomfort if you pull at the wrong spot, either the top or the bottom part.

 Filtration